 Quick Summary

-The Jallianwala Bagh Massacre, Or Massacre of Amritsar, occurred on April 13, 1919, and altered India’s history, propelling Gandhi into full commitment to Indian nationalism and independence.
+The Jallianwala Bagh Massacre, or Massacre of Amritsar, occurred on April 13, 1919, and altered India’s history, propelling Gandhi into full commitment to Indian nationalism and independence.
 It cast a permanent shadow on Indo-British relations, revealing the British inhumanity as General Dyer ordered troops to fire without warning at a banned public meeting.
 Few events in our subcontinent’s history are as repugnant yet as pivotal as this massacre.

-The brutal murder of peaceful protestors by British rule marked a dark chapter in India’s independence struggle.
+The brutal murder of peaceful protestors by the British rule marked a dark chapter in India’s independence struggle.
 It occurred in an enclosed park with one exit, leading to a monument erected in their memory by the Government of India in 1951.
 The Yaad-e-Jallian Museum, which opened in March 2019, stands as a testament to the lives lost, offering an authentic account of the tragedy.
 This massacre exposed the British’s inhumanity, as General Dyer instructed his troops to open fire without warning on a crowd gathered for a banned public meeting.

 The tragic event remains a symbol of British colonial atrocities in Amritsar, Punjab, in 1919, driving India’s fight for independence.
 On that fateful day, Indians gathered at Jallianwala Bagh for a peaceful protest against the arrest of nationalist leaders Kitchlew and Satyapal.
 Surrounded by narrow lanes and houses, the troops fired indiscriminately, killing hundreds.
 British reports claim around 400 deaths, but Indian historians estimate the toll at 1,000.
 This article will explore the events leading up to the Jallianwala Bagh Massacre and how many people died in Jallianwala Bagh.